luapower/nw/nw.md

 #### `win:activable() -> t|f`

-Get the activable flag (read-only; only for windows with 'toolbox' frame).
+Get the activable flag (read-only).

 Only toolbox windows can be made non-activable.
-It is sometimes useful to have toolboxes that don't steal keyboard focus away from the main window when clicked.
+This is useful for toolboxes that can be clicked inside without stealing keyboard focus away from the main window.

 __NOTE:__ This [doesn't work](https://github.com/luapower/nw/issues/26) in Linux.